anthill/open-moulinette/README.md

 - **weather_forecast** to have four days of weather prediction (only for Switzerland, France and Belgium) asked for a city.

+- **caf** will download all the datasets from caf open-data at the city level and cleanly aggregate them in on single csv file.

 ## Dashboard

 We made a workshop to show how we can visualize and query these datasets with elastic search and kibana.